frangucc/thenodechronbook/README.md

 Gou Sokyeo and his powerful network of family and friends will be right by your side to help mentor you and keep two steps ahead of the rest.

-While he might not tell you all the time, Gou truly wants you to succeed, but you'll also have to earn his respect.
-He's got very little time for bullshart so you'll have to read between the lines at times.
-Gou expects you to pick up on things that aren't always obvious.
+While he might not tell you all the time, Gou truly wants you to succeed, but you'll have to earn his respect for that to happen.
+He's got very little time for bullcrud so you'll have to read between the lines at times.
+Gou expects you to pick up on things that aren't always obvious, just like your future colleagues will do.
+Gou expects you to become resourceful.

 ![](https://d13yacurqjgara.cloudfront.net/users/104173/screenshots/2917324/gou3.jpg)